Couples in These U.S. States Have the Happiest Relationships

 Couples in the Happiest States Have This One Thing in Common

-Regarding the secret sauce for relationship happiness, communication tops the list as the number one quality Americans value.
+Regarding the secret sauce for relationship happiness, communication is the number one quality Americans value.
 Notably, this focus on communication is especially prevalent in the top three happiest states, reinforcing its pivotal role in romantic well-being.

 Interestingly, California diverges as the lone state that prioritizes understanding, while Iowa stands out for valuing kindness the most.